CoSMoMVPA/CoSMoMVPA/doc/source/cosmomvpa_concepts.rst

 Sample attributes
 -----------------
-Sample attributes ontain information about each sample (and is the same across all features), and are stored in a field ``.sa``.
+Sample attributes contain information about each sample (and is the same across all features), and are stored in a field ``.sa``.
 Most MVPA requires at least the following two sample attributes:

     * ``.sa.targets``: represent the class of each sample.
 In the fMRI example above, these would be the category of the stimulus (monkeys, lemurs, ladybugs or lunamoths).
 In CoSMoMVPA, these are represented numerically; for example, 1=monkey, 2=lemur, 3=ladybug, 4=lunamoth).
     * ``.sa.chunks``: samples with the same chunks represent a group of samples that is acquired 'independently' from samples in other chunks.
 Independently is hard to define precisely, but in fMRI it usually refers to a single run of acquisition.
 In the fMRI example above, there are 10 chunks, each with 4 samples.
 In a take-one-out cross-validation analysis, for example, one tests a classifier on the samples in one chunk after it has been trained on the samples in the remaining chunks.